cjrequena/cjrequena.github.io/_drafts/en/2020-06-03-apache-kafka-architecture-questions-en.md

 Local disks for the broker can be of any type.

-**Can some other components be used in place of Zookeeper?**
+**Can some other components be used instead of Zookeeper?**

-No but Zookeeper is set to be deprecated at some point - pllease see KIP 500: https://www.confluent.io/blog/removing-zookeeper-dependency-in-kafka/
+No but Zookeeper is set to be deprecated at some point - please see KIP 500: https://www.confluent.io/blog/removing-zookeeper-dependency-in-kafka/

-**Can Kafka be used in on-prem setup?
+**Can Kafka be used in on-premise setup?
 If so what is the minimum system requirements/how many servers are required to configure Kafka?**

 Kafka can be run on as few as one server, but three would commonly be ideal for failover support.